saeyslab/adversarial-mri/README.md

 | `--step FLOAT` | float | `1e-7` | Attack step size. |

 Note that our attack can also use squares as the target shapes, although these results were not reported in the paper since we find them to be inferior to lines.

+The `main.py` script generates the perturbations and stores them in the specified output directory.
+Once this script is completed, a report can be generated using `report.py`, which takes the same arguments as `main.py`.
+These reports take the form of CSV files containing all measurements of the metrics detailed in the paper.

+To generate the plots we showed in the paper, run the `display.py` script after generating the report.